adhqulm/py2js-mini/README.md

 ## Limitations:

-This is a demo compiler, not a full Python implementation.
+This is a demo transpiler, not a full Python implementation.
 Currently unsupported:
 Generators (yield)
 Async / await
 Closures & cell variables
 Full standard library